DISCERNING READERS

 Secretary of Commerce Hoover, through whose courtesy I have been able to examine all of the departmental correspondence in the matter, says that Judge Gary "through his leadership and cooperation, made the largest contribution possible to the final solution of the twelve-hour day problem in the steel industry"—a comment which he permits me to quote.

-Judge Gary being explicit in his support of collective bargaining
+Judge Gary was explicit in his support of collective bargaining

 "I think labor ought to be encouraged to deal collectively, and it ought not to be prohibited at any time from dealing collectively; but dealing collectively, in the form of committees, or however they themselves may decide, is one thing, and dealing collectively as insisted upon by the labor union leaders, which means that the union labor leaders shall decide all these questions, and shall represent the men, whether they are asked to or not, and will establish a basis for the closed shop which would shut out the individual voices of these men practically, is quite a different thing.''